Ambikapur, Chhattisgarh: Civic utilities

 Electricity is supplied by the state's Chhattisgarh State Power Distribution Company Limited.
 Ambikapur Municipal Corporation supplies 10.6 MLD of water to the city.
 Drinking water was initially sourced from the Banki Dam, but after pipeline expansion and construction of an automatic filter plant in Katkalo under the AMRUT scheme, in 2020 will also be sourced from the Ghughutta Dam in Nawagarh.
 The city has a total of 16 tanks for this purpose.

-The Municipal Corporation is responsible for the solid waste management of the city.
-Ambikapur generates 45 metric ton solid waste everyday, 90% of which is segregated through a decentralised waste management model.
+The municipal corporation is responsible for the solid waste management of the city.
+Ambikapur generates 45 metric tons of solid waste everyday, 90% of which is segregated through a decentralised waste management model.
 Household waste is collected door-to-door by 447 SHG women of 48 wards.
 The city has achieved 100% segregation of waste at the household level.
 It has no landfills and has been declared a zero-waste city since it converted its 15-acre landfill into a park in 2016.
 Ambikapur has implemented Solid Liquid Resource Management (SLRM) for disposal of municipal solid waste.
 There is no sewerage system in the city.
 Toilets are linked to individual septic tanks.

 In the Ambikapur block 74.51% of the total geographical area is cultivated.
 The Ambikapur Development Plan 2021 (Draft) was created by the Chhattisgarh Directorate of Town and Country Planning.